McDegens-DAO/mcburn-js/README.md

 # mcburn-js

 A Node.js based CLI for interacting with the **mcburn** cNFT burner program for Solana.

+This CLI serves as a personal wallet hygiene tool for forcefully burning a cNFT.

+**mcburn** allows you to burn a cNFT without connecting your wallet to an external application.

+It is especically helpful when the cNFT appears to be "unburnable" by other means.

 ```javascript
 npm run mcburn torch <tokenId>
 npm run mcburn torch <tokenId> true